lrcouto/MiniRT/README.md

 February 4th 2021 - Triangles are implemented, and I can't wait to try our little raytracer on some more complex models!

 February 6th 2021 - Took some time to fix the Norme, which is almost done except for some rendering functions that we are still going to tweak anyway.
 Tested our render on a classic Utah Teapot model and it worked decently, though it was painfully slow.

+February 7th 2021 - Our raytracer now renders multiple cameras and is officially done!
+We still want to do some improvements to the parser so we can individually control material parameters in separate objects, and make it 100% norme-compliant, but this absolute gauntlet of a project is done now.
 ___

 </details>